Avoiding survey fatigue among students

 Remember to plan in advance how you will feedback the results of the survey to your participants.
-If you would like further advice about planning a survey, contact the Student Engagement team at email@example.com.
+If staff members would like further advice about planning a survey, contact the Student Engagement team at firstname.lastname@example.org.

 Please ensure that your research complies with the University's ethical research principles.

-If you are contacting over 250 students to take part in the survey and if your student sample is taken from more than one Department or School, please ensure that you follow the University protocol for surveying students:
+If you are a member of staff contacting over 250 students to take part in the survey and if your student sample is taken from more than one Department or School, please ensure that you follow the University protocol for surveying students: